Dog breeds starting with the letter “M”.

 How Big Is An Adult Miniature Bull Terrier Dog?

-The Miniature Bull Terrier is a breed of miniature-sized bull terrier that was originally bred in England during the 19th century.
-The Miniature Bull Terrier is a cross between the now-extinct English Toy Terrier and the Staffordshire Bull Terrier.
-The Miniature Bull Terrier shares many physical characteristics with its larger relative, including a long, egg-shaped head and small, triangular eyes.
-An adult Miniature Bull Terrier typically weighs between 18 and 28 pounds and the average height is 10-14 inches.
+Originating in 19th-century England, the Miniature Bull Terrier is a breed derived from downsized bull terriers.
+It’s the result of crossing the now-extinct English Toy Terrier and the Staffordshire Bull Terrier.
+The Miniature Bull Terrier shares many physical attributes with its larger counterpart, including its characteristic elongated, egg-shaped head and small, triangular eyes.
+Adult Miniature Bull Terriers typically fall within a weight range of 18 to 28 pounds, accompanied by an average height spanning from 10 to 14 inches.

 Are There Other Dog Breeds Related To The Miniature Bull Terrier Dog?